 There’s also a disincentive to borrow — affecting one of the primary functions of financial markets as deflation will increase the real value of any debt over time.
 Alongside this, the interest payments needed to service the debt will become comparatively more expensive.

-We offer a share dealing service, allowing you to buy and sell shares and ETFs via a share dealing account, ISA or SIPP.
+We offer a share dealing service, allowing you to buy and sell shares and ETFs via a share dealing account or ISA.